There's something about deer.

-- Despite seemingly playing it completely straight, The Ring 2 features a herd of demonically-possessed deer.
-Yes, it's just as silly as it sounds.
+- Despite seemingly playing it completely straight, The Ring Two features a herd of demonically-possessed deer.
 It's somewhat implied that, since horses were driven mad by Samara's uncontrollable Psychic Powers (and indeed, a horse broke out of its trailer and drowned itself at the mere presence of a Cursed Video victim who had already cured herself,) deer respond to the malevolent influence not by trying to kill themselves, but by killing the offender.
 The car was almost totaled by their attack.

 - Watership Down.
 "You've read the book.
 You've seen the film.
 Now eat the cast."
 (Under a game butcher's display of rabbits in the window)

 - There's a famous segment from the 90's caught-on-camera show When Animals Attack of a hunter being brutally attacked by a white-tailed deer after spraying elk urine on himself during rutting season.
 At one point he even tried to climb a tree to get away, only for the deer to jump up and knock him right out of it.
 He survived, but the video spent several years as fodder for stand-up comedians.

 - Averted hard in Lost Tapes episode "Wendigo: American Cannibal": the titular monster has a deer's skull for a head/mask and leaves no survivors in what is arguably the scariest episode in the series.